-This Spanish destination is packed to the brim with beautiful scenery, thought-provoking monuments and riveting attractions, and somehow, travelling in November in Barcelona is often overlooked.
+This Spanish destination is packed to the brim with beautiful scenery, thought-provoking monuments and riveting attractions, and somehow, traveling in November in Barcelona is often overlooked.

 Visiting November in Barcelona promises pleasurable pursuits at every end, with fewer crowds and relatively warmer weather compared to the rest of Europe.
 November is an opportunity to enjoy scintillating scenes like the Sagrada Familia and Barcelona Cathedral without the hassle of pushing your way through gob-smacked crowds.

-Barcelona surely is one of the best autumn destinations in Europe around the Mediterranean sea.
-Let’s figure out whether or not travelling in November in Barcelona is really worth your pennies. ¡Vamanos!
+Barcelona surely is one of the best autumn destinations in Europe around the Mediterranean Sea.
+Let’s figure out whether or not traveling in November in Barcelona is really worth your pennies. ¡Vamanos!

 What’s the weather like in November?